kangzhai/AEPDSM/README.md

 "AAUUGUCAGUAUAAAUCUUUGAUC" (RNA sequence)

-The output of the protocol is the predicted miRNA-lncRNA interaction, and we will add more predicted information in future versions.
+The output of the method is the predicted miRNA-lncRNA interaction, and we will add more predicted information in future versions.

 Users can open ASELSD.py using python IDE.
 Users can also open ASELSD.py as .txt or .fasta files.
-Then users can manually adjust the path of miRNA and lncRNA, or manually choose to use dynamic or semi-dynamic methods.
+Then users can manually adjust the path of miRNA and lncRNA, or manually choose to use dynamic or semi-dynamic mechanisms.

 # Reference
 Please waiting for update